jhumelsine/jhumelsine.github.io/_posts/2025-08-26-builders-director.md

         }
     }

-    // Imagine these values were acquired fron an external source, such as a flat file. private static List<String> getDrinkOrderConfigurations() {
+    // Imagine these values were acquired from an external source, such as a flat file. private static List<String> getDrinkOrderConfigurations() {
         List<String> drinkOrderConfigurations = new LinkedList<>();
         drinkOrderConfigurations.add("Coffee, 350, 5");